Elshadol/dsa/README.md

-some data structures and algorithms implementation in c
+some data structures and algorithms implementation